 Did you know that most small businesses don't have a business plan?
-And those owners who do create a plan often forget the most important section of the plan.
+Those owners who do create a plan often forget the most important section of the plan.
 We'll get to that in a minute, but first, why it's important to create a business plan for your new business startup.

 Why Every Small Business Needs a Business Plan

 A business plan is an essential tool when you are starting a business.
 Creating a business plan is a worthwhile activity for new business owners.
+A business plan:

-- Can help you create the structure of your new business, so you know who is doing what and what you are really producing and selling.
+- Can help you create the structure of your new business, so you know who is doing what and what you are producing and selling.

 - Can give you a roadmap for the future of your business.